hemmokarja/Pseudo-VPN/README.md

 ### Browse the Internet

 - Run `tunnel.sh` to open an SSH tunnel to your AWS instance.
 Keep the terminal open while you're browsing.
 You're ready to browse!
-- Open Firefox and go to [Geo Data Tool](https://www.geodatatool.com/) to verify your virtual location.
+- Open Firefox and go to, e.g., [IPinfo](https://ipinfo.io) to verify your virtual location.

 ### Closing Down